 - Apply for scholarships.
 There are hundreds of scholarships available to students online.
 Some require a simple application, while others require detailed essays.
 In either case, the more you apply for, the greater your chances of getting one.

-- Go Online.
+- Consider online programs.
 The NCES found that online MBA programs are over 25% cheaper than on-campus programs.

-You’ll find that while the process of getting through an MBA program is challenging.
-But you have the opportunity to make significant progress toward your career and educational goals.
+You’ll find that while the process of getting through an MBA program is challenging, you have the opportunity to make significant progress toward your career and educational goals.